HPC-certification-forum/www/data/participate.md

 ## Meetings

 Join our [Slack Channel](https://join.slack.com/t/hpc-certification/shared_invite/zt-4h4w3ldt-wrG_URr6u6YYUK5Ija6K0Q).
+If there is any issue joining Slack, please contact [Julian](mailto:juliankunkel@googlemail.com).

 We organize meet on a monthly basis to discuss the status.
 We are using Slack for the meetings to allow everybody to read the progress of the discussion and to comment upon any action item.